top of page

 About Laurel

-Laurel is running for County Commissioner because she believes in the power of public service to improve the everyday lives of people.
+Elected to the Olmsted County Board of Commissioners in 2022, Laurel believes in the power of public service to improve the everyday lives of people.

 A passionate servant leader, Laurel brings strong collaborative skills and optimistic thinking to local government.
-With 20 years of experience in education, healthcare, community organizing, and small business, Laurel understands the importance of working together to get things done.
-She looks forward to collaborating with fellow commissioners, county staff, local leaders, and community members to ensure exceptional county services for all Olmsted County residents.
+With 20 years of experience in education, healthcare, community organizing and neighborhood advocacy, she understands the importance of working together to get things done.
+Laurel partners with national, state, and local leaders, to ensure exceptional county services for every Olmsted County resident.

 VOLUNTEER WORK